Max Blumenthal: Affiliations

-In late 2011, Blumenthal joined Lebanon's Al Akhbar newspaper primarily to write about the Israeli–Palestinian conflict and foreign-policy debates in Washington, DC.
+In late 2011, Blumenthal joined Lebanon's Al Akhbar newspaper primarily to write about the Israeli–Palestinian conflict and foreign-policy debates in Washington, D.C.
 When he left the publication in June 2012 in protest at its coverage of the Syrian Civil War, he considered the newspaper to have a pro-Assad editorial line followed by such individuals as Amal Saad-Ghorayeb.
-He wrote that it "gave me more latitude than any paper in the United States to write about ...
+He wrote that it "gave me more latitude than any paper in the United States to write about...
 Israel and Palestine", but he had ultimately tired of "jousting with Assad apologists".
 He added: "In the end, Assad will be remembered as an authoritarian tyrant."
 Blumenthal formerly contributed weekly articles to the AlterNet website, serving as a senior writer from September 2014.

-Blumenthal has contributed to broadcasts on RT (formerly known as Russia Today) on many occasions.
+Since his visit to Moscow, Blumenthal has contributed to broadcasts on RT (formerly known as Russia Today) on many occasions.
 In December 2015, during a visit to Moscow presumed by multiple sources to have been paid for by the Kremlin, Blumenthal was a guest at RT's 10 Years On Air anniversary party attended by President Vladimir Putin, then-Lieutenant General Michael Flynn of the United States and English politician Ken Livingstone.
-In an interview with Tucker Carlson on Fox News in November 2017, Blumenthal defended RT against "the charge that it’s Kremlin propaganda."
+In an interview with Tucker Carlson on Fox News in November 2017, Blumenthal defended RT against "the charge that it's Kremlin propaganda."

-He has contributed on multiple occasions to Sputnik radio, as well as to Iran's Press TV and China's CGTN.
+He has contributed on multiple occasions to Russia's state owned Sputnik radio, as well as to Iran's state owned Press TV and China's state-run CGTN.
 Blumenthal founded The Grayzone website within a month after his visit to Moscow.
-In an October 2019 article for New Politics magazine, Gilbert Achcar wrote that Blumenthal's Grayzone, along with the World Socialist Web Site, has "the habit of demonizing all left-wing critics of Putin and the likes of Assad by describing them as 'agents of imperialism' or some equivalent".
+In an October 2019 article for New Politics magazine, London-based Lebanese academic Gilbert Achcar wrote that Blumenthal's Grayzone, along with the World Socialist Web Site, has "the habit of demonizing all left-wing critics of Putin and the likes of Assad by describing them as 'agents of imperialism' or some equivalent".

-Blumenthal's articles and video reports have been published by The Daily Beast, The Nation, The Huffington Post (for which he contributed from 2009 to 2011), Al Jazeera English, The New York Times, the Los Angeles Times, Washington Monthly, and Columbia Journalism Review.